-During the past 10 years, miRNAs have attracted attention because of their ability to post-transcriptionally modulate the expression of oncogenes and oncosuppressors.
-Several reports have described their involvement in the initiation and progression of most cancers. miRNAs overexpressed in tumors contribute to oncogenesis by deregulating tumor suppressors, whereas miRNAs lost by tumors participate in oncogene overexpression.
-Notably, roles of miRNAs in cancer are tissue and tumor specific, and alterations in miRNA expression alone can cause cell neoplastic transformation.50 In addition, a specialized family of miRNAs (metastamir) modulates the metastatic behavior of neoplastic cells51 and is involved in the regulation of the epithelialmesenchymal transition.52 miRNAs may also contribute to the metastatic program by both modulating the structure of local tumor microenvironment and promoting neoangiogenesis during tumor progression.53
+Over the last 10 years, miRNAs have attracted attention on account of their ability to posttranscriptionally modulate the expression of oncogenes and oncosuppressors.
+Several reports have described their involvement in the initiation and progression of most cancers. miRNAs overexpressed in tumors contribute to oncogenesis by deregulating tumor suppressors, whereas miRNAs lost by tumors participate in oncogene over-expression.
+Notably, roles of miRNAs in cancer are tissue and tumor specific, and alterations in miRNA expression alone can cause cell neoplastic transformation.49 In addition, a specialized family of miRNAs (metastamir) modulate the metastatic behavior of neoplastic cells50 and is involved in the regulation of the epithelialmesenchymal transition.51 miRNAs may also contribute to the metastatic program by both modulating the structure of local tumor microenvironment, and by promoting neo-angiogenesis during tumor progression.52

-The mutated form of the rat ErbB2 oncogene drives aggressive mammary carcinogenesis in BALB-neuT mice.
-The steps of this progression, mimicking a few features of human breast tumors,23 have been extensively characterized at the transcriptional level.^{54-56} The analysis of miRNA expression reported herein shows increased expression of miR-135a and miR-135b during tumor expansion in function of the mouse age.
+The mutated form of rat ErbB2 oncogene drives an aggressive mammary carcinogenesis in BALBneuT mice.
+The steps of this progression mimicking a few features of human breast tumors23 have been extensively characterized at the transcriptional level.53-55 The analysis of miRNA expression reported here shows an increased expression of miR-135a and miR-135b during tumor expansion in function of the mouse age.
 The decreased expression of these two miRNAs observed in function of the age in the mammary glands of normal mice endorses their involvement in tumor development.

-Little is known about the expression of these two miR-NAs in tumors. miR-135a down-regulation has been associated with the anti-cancer effect of mistletoe lectin-I57 and with a higher probability of relapse in patients with classic Hodgkin lymphoma.58 Recently, miR-135a and miR-135b up-modulation has been shown to correlate with the degree of malignancy in colon cancer,59-61 osteosarcoma,62 ependymoma,63 and hepatocellular carcinoma.64 Although miR-135a and miR-135b involvement in breast cancer has never been described, by exploiting data on the expression of miRNAs in human breast cancers,^{12,21} the overexpression of miR-135b, but not miR-135a, appeared to be associated with poor prognosis.
-In addition, miR-135b overexpression in basal-like and estrogen-negative human tumors, shown by this meta-analysis, fits in well with the notion that mammary tumors of BALB-neuT mice are similar to basallike and estrogen-negative human mammary carcinomas.26 miR-135b down-regulates MID1 and MTCH2 target genes.
-A: Figure 6 Luciferase assays performed on TUBO cells cotransfetced with reporter constructs containing the 3' UTR of the indicated genes cloned downstream of the luciferase coding sequence, together with anti-miR-135b or scrambled anti-miR.
-Results were calculated as fold changes and are shown as means \pm SEM of firefly luciferase activity relative to controls, normalized on renilla luciferase activity.
-A two-tailed Student's t-test was used for comparisons.
-P = 0.03.
-Three independent experiments were performed in triplicate, and a representative one is shown.
-B: MID1 and MTCH2 mRNA levels measured by qPCR in TUBO cells 72 hours after anti-miR-135b or scrambled anti-miR transfection.
-Results were calculated as fold changes (means \pm SEM) relative to scrambled, normalized on β -actin.
-A two-tailed Student's t-test was used for comparisons.
-P = 0.03, P = 0.001.
-C: MID1 and MTCH2 protein levels measured by using Western blot analysis in TUBO cells transfected with anti-miR-135b (left panels), miR-135b mimic (right panels), or their scrambled controls.
-The percentage indicated on the right refers to protein modulations.
-D: MID1 and MTCH2 mRNA levels measured by qPCR in the mammary tissue from 6-week-old (wk6.neu, white bars) and 19-week-old (wk19.neu, black bars) BALB-neuT mice.
-Results were calculated as fold changes (means \pm SEM) relative to wk6.neu, normalized on β -actin.
-For all data, a two-tailed Student's t-test was used for comparisons.
-P = 0.02, P = 0.0002.
+Little is known about the expression of these two miRNAs in tumors. miR-135a down-regulation has been associated with the anti-cancer effect of mistletoe lectin-156 and with a higher probability of relapse in classic Hodgkin lymphoma patients.57 Recently miR-135a and miR-135b upmodulation has been shown to correlate with the degree of malignancy in colon cancer,58-60 in osteosarcoma,61 in ependymoma,62 and in hepatocellular carcinoma.63 While miR-135a and miR-135b involvement in breast cancer has never been described, by exploiting data on the expression of miRNAs in human breast cancers^{12, 21}, the over-expression of miR-135b, but not miR-135a, appeared to be associated with poor prognosis.
+In addition, miR-135b over-expression in basal-like and estrogen-negative human tumor shown by this meta analysis fits in well with the notion that mammary tumors of BALB-neuT mice are similar to basal-like and estrogen-negative human mammary carcinomas.26

-TUBO cells were established from a BALB-neuT mammary carcinoma.65 As expected, because TUBO cells are ErbB2 addicted, miR-135b expression was not strictly involved in promoting their proliferation, neither in vitro nor in vivo, but was associated with their anchorage-independent growth and their ability to produce lung metastasis.
-Moreover, expression of miR-135b increases in nonadherent spherical clusters of different breast cancer cell lines that display increased tumorigenic and metastatic ability.32 Furthermore, miR-135b involvement in CSC phenotype maintenance is demonstrated by the significant reduction of mammospheres after its silencing in P1-derived TUBO cells.
+TUBO cells were established from a BALB-neuT mammary carcinoma.64 As expected, since TUBO cells are ErbB2-addicted, miR-135b expression was not strictly involved in promoting their proliferation, neither in vitro, nor in vivo, but was associated with their anchorage-independent growth and to their ability to give rise to lung metastasis.
+Moreover, expression of miR-135b increases in non-adherent spherical clusters of different breast cancer cell lines, that display increased tumorigenic and metastatic ability.32 Furthermore, miR-135b involvement in cancer stem cell phenotype maintenance is demonstrated by the significant reduction of mammospheres after its silencing in P1 derived TUBO cells.